Two-site entanglement in the two-dimensional Hubbard model: Entanglement Measures

 is given in terms of the number of electrons $n_i = n_{i,\uparrow} + n_{i,\downarrow}$ of each matrix element.
 For example $|\uparrow,\uparrow\downarrow\rangle\langle\uparrow,\uparrow\downarrow|$ has $n_i=\bar{n}_i=1$ and $n_j=\bar{n}_j=2$.
 In simple terms, this accounts for the number of minus signs picked up by permuting the fermionic operators in the process of taking the partial transpose.
 Equivalently to Eq.~\eqref{eq_tr_N}, the fermionic negativity is

-And similar to the partial transpose, the eigenvalues of $\rho_{ij}^{\rm{TR_j}}$ are only negative if $\rho_{ij}$ is not separable.
-Therefore, a non-zero fermionic negativity detects an entangled state.
+And similar to the partial transpose, {$N^F$ is only non-zero if $\rho_{ij}$ is not separable.} Therefore, a non-zero fermionic negativity detects an entangled state.
 Moreover, one expects that any entangled state will necessarily lead to a nonzero fermionic negativity \cite{shapourian_entanglement_2019}.

-In Appendix~\ref{Measure_Comparison}, we compare results from the four measures discussed here, i.e., $I$, $I^R$, $N$, and $N^F$, as well as the non-freeness\cite{gottlieb_properties_2006,held_physics_2013}.
+In Appendix~\ref{Measure_Comparison}, we compare results from the four measures discussed here, i.e., $I$, $I^R$, $N$, and $N^F$, as well as the non-freeness \cite{gottlieb_properties_2006,held_physics_2013,bellomia2025localclassicalcorrelations}.